BlueStaxks/Linear_Algebra_Matrix/README.md

 matrix_diagonalize_fast()  // This function is a faster diagonalize function. check the document about Galois Field Matrix in this repository.
 (The document is not yet fully written)

-matrix_diagonalize_henry() // This is the fasteset way I found to diagonalize. check the document for mathmatical detail.
+matrix_diagonalize_henry() // This is the fasteset way I found to diagonalize. check the document for mathematical detail.

 ---------------------